Last updated: July 7, 2023

-What does good CX look like & entail?
+What does good CX look like?

 Good CX aligns purpose with value, is consistent, builds trust, and adds ease and enjoyability to every touchpoint and stage.
 It creates lasting impressions that drive customers – and employees – to shout your praises from the rooftops.

 Crafting experiences is less about designing and controlling every single interaction.
 That’s not possible.
-It’s more about crafting the conditions in which certain types of interactions – ones that result in a positive and feel good impression – can happen consistently and reliably over time.
-That type of work takes data, commitment and, perhaps most importantly, strong cross functional collaboration.
+It’s more about crafting the conditions in which certain types of interactions – ones that result in a positive and feel-good impression – can happen consistently and reliably over time.
+That type of work takes data, commitment, and, perhaps most importantly, strong cross-functional collaboration.

-It all starts with your customer
+Good CX starts with your customer

 CX encompasses both internal and external stakeholders – in other words, employees, and customers – and when crafting CX, brands must prioritize human needs before business needs and work from the inside out.
-That means taking a hard look at the culture and experience provided for employees and mending areas of friction, breakdown or inconsistency with the brand’s core values.
+That means taking a hard look at the culture and experience provided for employees and mending areas of friction, breakdown, or inconsistency with the brand’s core values.

 Investing in excellent customer experiences is just that, an investment, but if done right, it can create a snowball effect of success.

 Many studies have been completed around customer experience and sentiment through the years.
-Here are a couple stats that prove just how much a good CX strategy can impact business:
+Here are a couple of stats that prove just how much a good CX strategy can impact business: